hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/06_DGE_DESeq2_analysis2.md

 - **FDR / Benjamini-Hochberg:** Rank the genes by p-value, then multiply each ranked p-value by m/rank.
 This approach is designed to control the proportion of false positives among the set of rejected null hypotheses.
 - **Q-value / Storey method:** The minimum FDR that can be attained when calling that feature significant.
 For example, if gene X has a q-value of 0.013 it means that 1.3% of genes that show p-values at least as small as gene X are false positives

-In DESeq2, the p-values attained by the Wald test are corrected for multiple testing using the Benjamini and Hochberg method.
+In DESeq2, the p-values attained by the Wald test are corrected for multiple testing using the Benjamini and Hochberg method by default.
+There are options to use other methods in teh `results()` function.
 The p-adjusted values should be used to determine significant genes.
 The significant genes can be output for visualization and/or functional analysis.

 #### MOV10 DE analysis: results exploration